 I personally do this all the time…

 Even when I’m home, I’ll use my mobile device rather than go and turn on my computer and wait for it to load up.
 As more of your prospects turn to mobile devices, they are going to expect to see a mobile-optimized website.

 Google has already started to experiment with labels in their search results to tell searchers which results have mobile-friendly webpages.
 Then back in April 2015, Google updated their algorithm to include mobile-friendliness signals in their ranking algorithm.
 And more recently, in 2018, Google moved to mobile-first indexing, which means that your mobile website will be the primary website Google analyzes for ranking purposes.
-And as of July 1, 2019, Google enabled mobile-first indexing by default for all new websites.
+And for a while now (since July 1, 2019), Google has enabled mobile-first indexing by default for all new websites.

 So if you haven’t already, you need to create a mobile-optimized website in order to compete in the local search results in the coming months and years.